gwild37/oss-repo-template/labs/lab-03/Lab3.md

 Title: "not sure"
 Date: April 13, 2019
 #### Git Stats
+The dates are the same, but there are less lines and less authors.
 Authors would sometimes change with gitstats, because one can be removed as a contributor.
 Lines of code would change, because of gitignore likely. [gitstats](https://github.com/gwild37/oss-repo-template/blob/master/labs/lab-03/resources/outputpath/index.html)
 #### Gource
 [gource](https://www.youtube.com/watch?v=ORImAijAJdw)